 To find out more information on coastal erosion in Haumoana, Te Awanga and Clifton visit the WOW (Walking on Water) page.

-Haumoana Market Day will be held on Sunday 3 November 2013
+Haumoana Market Day is held the first Sunday in November

 Cape Coast Community Group is a volunteer group working for the protection, unity and beautification